MenghuiLiu/mvdom-patterns/README.md

   -  CSS Flexbox app layout.
   -  Simpler "scheduler.js" system to schedule task on a view level or manually.

-#### File / Name conventions
+#### Folders / (files) naming conventions

+Simple but useful naming convention.

-- Any folders/files starting with `~` are gitignore.
-This way, it is easy to create and recognize folders that should not get into the git.
-Developers can have a `~notes/` folder, unit test can create a `~tmp/test/...` folder, server can use `~data/` to store data, and tsconfig can simply be configured to output to `./~out`.
+- Any folders/files starting with `~` are `.gitignore`.
+This is a simple but efficient way to create and identify personal, testing, or runtime related folders that should not be in git.
+For example.
+  - `~test/...` used by the unit testing.
+Run `npm test` and this folder should get created.
+  - `~data/` which is created by the server when the user save data
+  - `client/~out` and `server/~out` that are created when optionally running `tsc` in those respective folders.
+  - `~notes/` A developer could create a notes folder for this project.

-- Folders that start with `_` are type of folders that are not really needed to run, but more for testing for example.
-We do use the `src/_test` for the test code, and must be safe to remove for prod.
+- Folders that start with `_` are folders that are not needed to run, but more for testing for example.
+  - `server/src/_test` are where the server typescript test files are.

+Note: Usually, the `~folder/` should be in the root project, but some exception can be made, for example, for `client/~out` and `server/~out`, and they get convered by the `.gitignore` rule.

 ## What's next